isomerpages/mlaw-corp/news/speeches/_posts/2013-11-18-Speech-by-Minister-for-Law-K-Shanmugam-at-the-Institute-of-Policy-Studies-Conference-Harassment-in-Singapore:-Realities- Conundrums-and-Approaches-Moving-Ahead.md

 22. And unfortunately, we have the 2<sup>nd</sup> highest rate of online bullying of youths (58%), behind only China (70%).

 {:start="23"}
-23.Together with China, we are the only two countries among the 25 surveyed where online bullying is more pervasive than bullying in the physical world.
+23. Together with China, we are the only two countries among the 25 surveyed where online bullying is more pervasive than bullying in the physical world.
 I do not know about China, but for us, I can try and guess at a reason.
 In the physical world, our laws are strict.
 We enforce them, so law and order is very pervasive in Singapore.
 We know what the limits are.

 {:start="24"}